-1 1985 Virginia Acts of Assembly, Ch 598, as amended, Va Code §5-502 et seq. and District of Columbia Regional Airports Authority Act of 1985, D.C.
+1 1985 Virginia Acts of Assembly, Ch 598, as amended, Va Code §5-502 et seq, and District of Columbia Regional Airports Authority Act of 1985, D.C.
 Law 6-67, as amended, DC Code §9-901 et seq.
-The Virginia and District of Columbia Acts contain several provisions relating to contracting by the Authority including the express grant to the Authority of power "to make and enter in to all contracts and agreements necessary or desirable to the performance of its duties, the proper operation of the airports and the furnishing of services to the traveling public and airport users, and such contracts shall be exclusive or limited when it is necessary to further the public safety, improve the quality of service, avoid duplication of services, or conserve airport property and the airport environment."
+The Virginia and District of Columbia Acts contain several provisions relating to contracting by the Airports Authority including the express grant to the Airports Authority of power "to make and enter into all contracts and agreements necessary or desirable to the performance of its duties, the proper operation of the airports and the furnishing of services to the traveling public and airport users, and such contracts shall be exclusive or limited when it is necessary to further the public safety, improve the quality of service, avoid duplication of services, or conserve airport property and the airport environment."
 Va.
-Act, ob cit.
-Sec Code §5,13;-xxx;; D.C.
-Act, ob cit.
-Sec 6,13.
-Code §9-9xx.
+Code §5.1-156; D.C.
+Code §9-905.